index

 All panels were subjected to the same hail storm several years ago.

 All hard panels survived.
 The thin film did not, at least not cosmetically.
-How this panel is still working, I do not know.

 It produces over 0.7 Amps in ShortCircuit.